 Find an Orthopedic Doctor in New Braunfels, TX

-Read more about the Joint Club at Resolute Health Hospital and get information on joint replacement.
+Read more about the Joint Club at Resolute Baptist Hospital and get information on joint replacement.

 If you’ve experienced a back injury, have a long-term back or spine condition or are living with the realities of ...

-At Resolute Health Hospital, we offer Mako® Robotic Joint Replacement Surgery, a minimally invasive pr...
+At Resolute Baptist Hospital, we offer Mako® Robotic Joint Replacement Surgery, a minimally invasive p...

-Resolute Health Hospital has Orthopedics classes and events that provide information and support through health tips, he...
+Resolute Baptist Hospital has Orthopedics classes and events that provide information and support through health tips, h...

-Resolute Health Hospital provides helpful orthopedic health articles and tips to keep you in the know on trending topics...
+Resolute Baptist Hospital provides helpful orthopedic health articles and tips to keep you in the know on trending topic...